jonlamb-gh/rpi3-rust-fel4-workspace/README.md

 # Rust workspace for Raspberry Pi 3 feL4/seL4 things

+Rust embedded things running on the [seL4 microkernel](https://sel4.systems/) for the Raspberry Pi 3 platform.

 NOTE: most of these are a WIP and in an experimental/hacky state

 Some of the projects/libs: